mitali-1703/mitali-1703/README.md

 ## 🧐 About
 - 🏄‍ Community girl who loves being involved in communities and help students grow
 - 😄 I have been be a part of ideathon , hackathons as a #Participant and as a #Volunteer
 - 🌱 I love to speak at public events and looking forward  as a motivator at many events.
-I also guide of my peers related to my tech field.
+I also guide my peers related to my tech field.
 - ⚡ I’m currently learning about all advance Concepts of C++ , Data Structure and Algorithms and looking forward in the field of Android.
 - 👯 And Many More...